aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ## Introduction

-With the new version of WebExtensions system for exporting HTML PowerPoint presentations, you can now flexibly customize HTML exporting settings to get any result you need.
-In the previous Aspose.Slides API versions, the presentation document exported to HTML was represented as an SVG markup combined with HTML.
-Each slide was exported as an SVG container.
-However, the new WebExtensions version allows you to export the whole presentation into an HTML with a set of CSS classes and Javascript animations without using SVG.
+* In old Aspose.Slides API builds, when you export PowerPoint to HTML, the resulting HTML got represented as an SVG markup combined with HTML.
+Each slide got exported as an SVG container.

-The new WebExtensions version provides unlimited options and methods for configuring the resulting export.
-Here are some use cases of HTML documents generated with WebExtensions (based on different requirements):
+* In new Aspose.Slides versions, when you use the WebExtensions system for exporting PowerPoint presentations to HTML, you get to customize the HTML export settings to deliver the best results.

+Using the new WebExtensions system, you can export an entire presentation into HTML with a set of CSS classes and JavaScript animations (without SVG).
+The new export system also provides an unlimited number of options and methods that define the export process.

+The new WebExtensions system is used to generate HTML from presentations in these cases and events:

-* using custom CSS styles or animations; overriding the markup for certain types of shapes.
+* when using custom CSS styles or animations; overriding the markup for certain types of shapes.
-* overriding the document structure, e.g., using custom navigation between pages.
+* when overriding the document structure, e.g., using custom navigation between pages.
-* saving .html, .css, .js files into the folders with customized hierarchy, including specific file types in different folders.
+* when saving .html, .css, .js files into folders with customized hierarchy, including specific file types in different folders.
 For example, exporting slides to a folder based on the section name.
-* saving CSS and JS files into separate folders by default—and adding them to an HTML file.
+* when saving CSS and JS files into separate folders by default and then adding them to an HTML file.
 Images and embedded fonts are also saved into separate files.
-However, they can be embedded in a HTML file (in base64 format).
-You can save some part of the resources to the files and embed other resources into HTML as base64.
+However, they can be embedded in an HTML file (in base64 format).
+You can save some parts of the resources to the files and embed other resources into HTML as base64.

-You can find examples of HTML export in the Aspose.Slides.WebExtensions project, published on GitHub.
-It contains two parts: "Examples\SinglePageApp" and "Examples\MultiPageApp".
-The other examples we used in this article can also be found in the GitHub repo.
+Your can go through PowerPoint to HTML examples in the [Aspose.Slides.WebExtensions project](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/) on GitHub.
+This project contains 2 parts: **Examples\SinglePageApp** and **Examples\MultiPageApp**.
+The other examples used in this article can also be found in the GitHub repo.

-## Templates
+### Templates

 To further extend the capabilities of HTML export, we recommend you use the ASP.NET Razor template system.
-The instance of Presentation class (Aspose.Slides API) can be used alongside a set of templates to get an HTML document as the export result.
+The [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class instance can be used alongside a set of templates to get an HTML document as the export result.

+**Demonstration**

-We can demonstrate the approach of using Aspose.Slides and WebExtensions.
-In this example, we will export text from presentation to HTML.
+In this example, we will export text from a presentation to HTML.
 First, let's create the template:

 ``` html
 <!DOCTYPE html>